InfantEudora/win32_transparent/readme.md

 ![screenshot](example_desktop.png)

+### Folder structure
+`/core`         Contains all core files for this 'Engine'.
+`/shaders`      Contains default shaders.
+`/applications` Contain different applications that test / implement different things.

 ### ToDo's

+- [ ] Share the texture across contexts?
+- [ ] Assign different materials to objects by storing their material index in a sperate VAO.
+- [ ] Scale window and framebuffers
+- [ ] Attempt to put ImGui in and keep the crazy overlay going.
+- [ ] Object selection based on ID with a buffer...?
+SSBO read/write from FS doesn't work optimally.
+- [ ] Since we want deferred rendering for SSAO, it will solve the ID selection problem.
+- [ ] Continue testing things on Intel IGPs
+- [ ] Some visual properties, like material etc. Are they updated on phsysics?
+- [ ] Different test scene's with different behaviours require an application, that ties all the logic together.
+- [ ] Resize full screen and back to something small
+- [ ] Textures.
+Will bindless work on Intel?
+Should be nice.
+- [ ] Test a model imported from Blender with Materials in OBJ .mat file.
+- [ ] Use header stb lib to load png/jpg with/without Alpha.
+- [ ] Figure out how to do sound?
+- [ ] Some kind of project structure, where different games/applications can exist and you can build one or more of them.
+- [ ] Maybe have some kind of test / example thing.
+- [ ] Most application / game things we have in mind have a 2D asthetic.
+Maybe 2D physics are interesting in a 3D rendered environment.
+- [ ] Bindless textures are a pain and broken.
+Texture Arrays are nicer, and can at least be debugged.
+We can implement atlas in a normal texture, or in a texture array.

+### Done's
 - [x] Multisampling to a seperate FBO
 - [x] Resolve the multisample to a FBO.
 - [x] Copy pixel data out of FBO instead of BPO.